djblue/klojure/README.md

 ## Installing

-To install the bundle in a running karaf instance, do:
+To install the bundle in a running karaf instance, do one of the following:

     bundle:install https://git.io/fjHIs; start klojure

+After building locally:

+    bundle:install mvn:djblue.github.io/klojure/0.0.3-SNAPSHOT

+---

-**NOTE**: you will probably need to disable the DDF Security Manager as clojure brings along its own classloader which causes problems with security.
+⚠️**NOTE**: you will probably need to disable the DDF Security Manager as clojure brings along its own classloader which causes problems with security.

+---

 ## Running a REPL